Created with Sketch. Created with Sketch.

 Design each CoP to fit its specific objectives and discipline

-While CoPs are formed naturally, they should be sustained, nurtured and promoted by the organisation and through encouragement and empowerment from the executive like you.
+While CoPs are formed naturally, they should be sustained, nurtured, and promoted by the organization and through encouragement and empowerment from an executive like you.

 This can be done by giving them a more formal structure without limiting their informal nature.
 For instance, assigning a facilitator can be the first step.

-The facilitator will be in charge of creating a set of rules for the community, including scheduling of meetings, posting of activities, and establishing communications platforms.
+The facilitator will be in charge of creating a set of rules for the community, including scheduling meetings, posting activities, and establishing communications platforms.

 Utilise social media for easy knowledge sharing and networking